LambdaMamba/JavaMonsterBattleGame/README.md

 The game ends once your monster's health is gone.

-All sprites were made using Procreate.
+All sprites and game assets were made by me using Procreate.

 A short demo can be seen below.